-In Arizona, the term "custody" is what many other states call "legal custody" (as opposed to "physical custody").
-"Custody" in Arizona refers to the decision making power of the parents on major issues such as health, religion, education, etc. If a parent has sole custody, in Arizona that parent can make most or all such major decisions without having to contact the other parent for that parent's input.
-On the other hand, if a parent has joint custody, that parent, in most situations, must first discuss the situation with the other parent and obtain that parent's agreement about the decision to be made.
-In Arizona, a parent can have "tiebreaker" status.
+In Arizona, the term “custody” is no longer used.
+Instead, we use the phrase legal decision-making; this is what many other states call “legal custody” (as opposed to “physical custody”).
+“Custody” (or, more correctly, legal decision-making, later abbrevaited LDM) in Arizona refers to the decision making power of the parents on major issues such as health, religion, education, etc. If a parent has sole custody, in Arizona that parent can make most or all such major decisions without having to contact the other parent for that parent’s input.
+On the other hand, if a parent has joint custody (LDM), that parent, in most situations, must first discuss the situation with the other parent and obtain that parent’s agreement about the decision to be made.
+In Arizona, a parent can have “tiebreaker” status.
 This means that if the parents cannot agree, the parent with the tiebreaker status can make the final decision.
-While this is an excellent solution for the parent with that status, for the other parent it can render joint custody no different in reality than sole custody.
+While this is an excellent solution for the parent with that status, for the other parent it can render joint custody (LDM) no different in reality than sole custody.
 Often, people confuse custody with parenting time.
-In Arizona, joint custody does not mean "equal" time with the child.
-The amount of time the parent spends with the child is referred to as "parenting time."
+In Arizona, joint custody does not mean “equal” time with the child.
+The amount of time the parent spends with the child is referred to as “parenting time.”
 In Arizona, it is possible to have joint custody but parenting time of only every other weekend.

 Parenting time in Arizona refers to the amount of time a child spends with each parent.
 This is often confused with custody, because in many states what we in Arizona call “parenting time” they call “physical custody.”
 In Arizona, custody refers to decision-making authority only, whereas parenting time refers to actual time spent with the child.
 The parenting time schedules in Arizona vary widely.
 It used to be the case that fathers were routinely awarded parenting time every other weekend and one evening per week.
 This is no longer the standard.
 Judges in Arizona will now try to figure out the most sensible parenting plan given the parents’ availability and suitability.
 There are different parenting schedules such as the 5-2-2-5 and the 4-3-3-4 plans, as well as many other plans and variations on standard plans.

 Yes.
-I can't prove it, but it certainly does appear that way.
-If you sit back and watch courtroom trials day after day, you're probably going to come to that conclusion on your own.
+I can’t prove it, but it certainly does appear that way.
+If you sit back and watch courtroom trials day after day, you’re probably going to come to that conclusion on your own.
 But that does not mean fathers are doomed in Arizona.
 I have represented many fathers who were treated very well by Arizona judges.
+I am a strong believer in father’s rights.
 Although the prevailing mentality among judges, especially the older ones, appears to still be that children are better off with mothers if all other things are equal, more and more judges are giving fathers far more time with their children than was the case even a decade ago.
-If you're a father it just means that you probably have to work harder than would a mother in your same situation.
-You'll probably need more witnesses, more evidence, more persuasive arguments, and more determination to see things through to the very end of the custody battle if necessary.
-And representation by an experienced Arizona family law attorney is very important.
+Recent changes to the laws have encouraged this trend.
+If you’re a father it just means that you probably have to work harder than would a mother in your same situation.
+You’ll probably need more witnesses, more evidence, more persuasive arguments, and more determination to see things through to the very end of the custody battle if necessary.
+And representation by an experienced Arizona family law attorney who strongly believes in father’s rights is a very important advantage.

-No. I enjoy representing either parent.
+No. I enjoy representing either parent, although most of my clients tend to be men because of my reputation as a father’s rights attorney.
 I use different approaches of course, depending on whether I am advocating for the mother or the father.
-When representing fathers in Arizona, I am mindful that on average it takes more effort to effectively represent fathers because there seems to be a bias, a bias I can't prove but strongly suspect exists, against fathers obtaining sole custody in Arizona.
+When representing fathers in Arizona, I am mindful that on average it takes more effort to effectively represent fathers because there seems to be a bias, a bias I can’t prove but strongly suspect exists, against fathers obtaining sole custody (LDM) in Arizona.
 Consequently, I use different techniques when representing Arizona fathers if there is a major child custody dispute in such cases, and this approach has yielded success for many of my former male clients.
 On the other hand, I enjoy representing mothers and have obtained sole custody for many of my former female clients.
-I don’t discriminate.
+I don’t discriminate, although I detest the apparent discrimination many fathers have encountered in our judicial system (although things are definitely changing for the better for fathers).
 I will give 100% effort to my client, whether the person is the mother or father of the child.

 In Arizona, as in most if not all states, standard guidelines are used to determine child support.
 If the parties agree on what each other’s incomes are, and also agree on what figures to use for medical insurance, day care expenses, and other such figures, the calculation is actually very easy to do in Arizona.
 If the parents do not agree on these figures, they will first need to have an Arizona judge decide on which figures to use so that the guidelines calculation can be performed.
 In Arizona, as in many other states, a parent can ask the court to deviate upward or downward from the guideline amount if certain conditions exist.